 - U.S. Department of Justice, Civil Rights Division – Special Commendation for Outstanding Service 2012

 - Member: United States Supreme Court; the U.S. Court of Appeals for the Fourth Circuit; various federal district courts; D.C.
-Bar Association; Maryland State Bar Association; Virginia Bar Association
+Bar Association; Maryland State Bar Association; Virginia Bar Association; New Hampshire Bar Association

 - Member: American Bar Association; National Employment Lawyers Association (NELA); and Metropolitan Washington Employment Lawyers Association (MWELA); Trial Lawyers Association of Metropolitan Washington, DC; Virginia Trial Lawyers Association.